mlvlab/HOI_Attribute_Det/README.md

 "test_mAP_all": 0.44842080500781956, "test_mAP_head": 0.5075082695865356, "test_mAP_medium": 0.43483955797939167, "test_mAP_tail": 0.26329801535736735
 ```

-### checkpoint
+### Checkpoint & Annotations(vaw)

-We provide checkpoint for the model trained on the task for HOI and HOI + ATT in the [GoogleDrive](https://drive.google.com/drive/folders/1ASQWFCUg3u3ebO8fexRc5mW6nv6l9eGa?usp=sharing).
+We provide annotations(vaw) and checkpoint for the model trained on the task for HOI and HOI + ATT in the [GoogleDrive](https://drive.google.com/drive/folders/1ASQWFCUg3u3ebO8fexRc5mW6nv6l9eGa?usp=sharing).

 ## Demo